pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 Running multiple analytics tools in parallel is always useful to uncover any discrepancies.
 In general, the number of visitors/users is fairly consistent across both Umami and Google Analytics, although on my sites, I consistently see roughly 25% more visitors reported by Umami vs. Google Analytics.
 I'm guessing this is probably due to:

-- A certain number of visitors are blocking Google Analytics, using a browser that automatically blocks Google Analytics, or using "Do Not Track".
+- A certain number of visitors are blocking Google Analytics, using a browser that automatically blocks Google Analytics.
 - Umami might be double counting some users, since Umami doesn't use cookies to track users across browser sessions or different devices.
 - Google Analytics might be slightly better at filtering bad/bot traffic (although I think this is the least significant).